When it’s time to start packing for your trip, use our US National Park Packing List printables for spring, summer, fall and winter.

 One of the cool features of the national parks pass is it allows two signatures so the pass can be shared.
 The two people don’t have to be related either.
 You will need to show photo ID each time you use the pass.

-We like to buy our pass through REI – they donate 10% of sale proceeds to the National Park Foundation which is cool!
-Plus that purchase goes toward our REI annual member dividend.
-You can also get them at any of these Federal Recreation Areas.
+CLICK HERE to buy the National Park pass through REI – they donate 10% of sale proceeds to the National Park Foundation which is cool!

 - Healthy snacks